Cahill Logo

 • Successfully represented the former CEO of a foreign bank in avoiding criminal or civil charges in investigations by DOJ, OFAC, and banking regulators concerning anti-money laundering and sanctions compliance.*

-• Successfully represented a pre-IPO fund in reaching a favorable resolution of an emergency SEC enforcement application seeking a receivership, personal asset freeze and other extraordinary relief arising from alleged violations of securities and broker-dealer registration requirements in connection with private placements of $410 million in pre-IPO shares.
-After expedited briefing and depositions, the SEC agreed to lift the personal asset freeze.
+• Successfully represented a pre-IPO fund in reaching a favorable resolution of an emergency SEC enforcement application seeking a receivership, personal asset freeze and other extraordinary relief arising from alleged broker-dealer registration violations in connection with private placements of $410 million in pre-IPO shares.

-• Successfully represented a former management consultant in securing a no-jail sentence of probation for federal program fraud, conspiracy, and obstruction of justice charges arising from an SDNY public corruption probe.
+• Successfully represented a former management consultant in securing a no-jail sentence of probation for federal program fraud, conspiracy, and obstruction of justice charges in an SDNY public corruption probe.

 Civil Litigation

-• Successfully represented Microsoft in using undercover investigative techniques and in civil litigation in New York federal court claiming racketeering, trademark infringement, and common law causes of action to obtain emergency injunctive relief to disrupt the so-called “Storm-1152” cybercrime service responsible for selling millions of fraudulently-obtained Microsoft email accounts to other online criminals for use in ransomware attacks.
+• Successfully represented Microsoft in using undercover investigative techniques and in civil litigation in New York federal court claiming racketeering, trademark infringement, and common law causes of action to obtain emergency injunctive relief to disrupt the so-called “Storm-1152” cybercrime service responsible for selling millions of fraudulently-obtained Microsoft email accounts to ransomware attackers.

 • Successfully represented a distressed lender holding millions of dollars in overdue loan notes secured by a popular blockchain-based video-sharing platform in emergency Delaware Chancery Court litigation to effectuate the corporate takeover of the platform.